Q: What is your approach to pursuing such dramatic gains, and how do you know it won’t conflict with our existing methodologies?

 A: Only because that range seems to be “the sweet spot” for big jumps in performance in 30 days or less.
 Fewer than five is fine, but may present a harder “bang-for-the-buck” case to make.
 More than thirty is also fine, but may present greater coordination and readiness challenges, potentially delaying the start.
 Also, for project-centric environments having more than 30 folks, big jumps in performance typically require complementary approaches designed to maximize the throughput of project completions—such as Critical Chain Project Management (CCPM), in which we also have industry-leading expertise.

 In our experience, it is usually more desirable to just get started with a more manageable-sized team that’s ready to go, before then spreading the goodness to other groups, or elevating it to the project portfolio level by supplementing with CCPM.
-While we’re fully comfortable with “big bang” approaches and have had success with them, they typically present too many daunting obstacles, often making it harder to build momentum with quick wins.
+While we’re fully comfortable with such enterprise-scale endeavors (and actually earn most of our revenue this way), such initiatives typically require unusual levels of courageous senior-executive leadership, engagement, and political will.

 Q: How will we know when we’re ready to start the 30-day period?